#1 Cover Mistake for Self-Publishers: Fonts—Part I

 1) Background image: "Lady in White" by Franz Dvorak, 1927.
 Wikimedia is an excellent resource for finding pubic domain images that cost you nothing.
 If you're Dutch or Scotch like me, this a jump-up-and-down bargain.

-2) Birdsong is a font called Callifornia—double "l".
+2) Birdsong is a font called Callifornia.
 I like it because the letters are varied.
-If you like it, here's the link to download your own. free font
+If you like it, here's the link to download your own. free font In the first image

 4) Come Morning is Neuve STD.
 I chose it because it serves as a solid, well-grounded font compared to the more air, floating quality of Birdsong.